Welcome to Pivot Power!

 With IFS, clients experience a gentle, compassionate therapy process that doesn't require rehashing painful memories repeatedly.
 Instead, IFS emphasizes healing by fostering communication and understanding between parts of the self.
 This makes IFS a great option for those seeking a non-judgmental, holistic, and transformative therapy model.

 Are you ready to explore the transformative power of Internal Family Systems therapy?
 If you're looking to heal from past trauma, manage your emotions, and build a more harmonious relationship with yourself, IFS could be the ideal therapeutic approach for you.
-Reach out today to learn more and schedule a consultation with one of our trained IFS therapists.

 Cognitive Behavioral Therapy (CBT)